cboudereau/fpddd/README.md

   | HSL of (uint * uint * uint)
 ```

+##### Special Cases: When to Allow Mutability

+This operation is simple as folding a list.

+In FP, mutation can be switched easily in a Monad to take the benefits of the performance and boundary (unit of work).
+This can be a line in a Http request or a char if your are building a json parser.
+That way when you fold the monoid (a zero and a binary operation) it is easy to keep track of the "pseudo mutation" aka context switching over a simple function.

+For performance, it is nice to use a structure which mutes but can be use only for write or read operation and separating the process of writing and reading.
+That is the case with read readonly struct in dotnet, buffer management (circular buffer in a proxy, ...)

 #### Personal Notes
 Here is a full version of the ENTITIES, SERVICE and VALUE OBJECT usage
 ```fsharp